Philip Morris (racing driver)

-Philip "The King" Morris (born May 11, 1965) is an American former professional stock car racing driver from Ruckersville, Virginia.
-He has won five Whelen All-American Series championships and competed in twelve NASCAR Busch Series races, finishing fifth in his debut.
-Morris has also won the ValleyStar Credit Union 300 three times, the most of any driver.
+Philip Morris (born May 11, 1965), nicknamed King Philip is an American former professional stock car racing driver from Ruckersville, Virginia.
+He is a five-time NASCAR Local Racing Series champion, tied with Larry Phillips for the most all-time.

+Morris also previously competed in twelve races in what is now the NASCAR O'Reilly Auto Parts Series, finishing fifth in his debut in 1998, and one NASCAR Craftsman Truck Series race in 1997.
+He ran one CARS Tour race in 2017 and won the pole.
+He has also won the ValleyStar Credit Union 300 three times, the most of any driver.

+Racing career

-Craftsman Truck Series career
+Craftsman Truck Series

 Morris made one career start in the Craftsman Truck Series, his major league NASCAR debut, which came in 1997.
 Starting 24th in the field at Martinsville, Morris had an engine let go early and would finish last in the 36-truck field.

-Busch Series career
+Busch Series

 Morris made his NASCAR Busch Series debut at the North Carolina Speedway in Rockingham, North Carolina in November 1998, driving the No. 84 Chevy.
 He started twelfth and finished in fifth.

-In 1999 he made three races driving the No. 01 Blue Ridge Motorsports Chevrolet.
+In 1999, Morris made three races driving the No. 01 Blue Ridge Motorsports Chevrolet.
 At the Las Vegas Motor Speedway in March, he started in eighth and finished 35th, three laps down.
 At South Boston Speedway in June, Morris started 26th and finished seventh.
-In August he made his 3rd and final start of 1999 at Bristol, starting 28th and finishing 29th.
+In August, he made his third and final start of 1999 at Bristol, starting 28th and finishing 29th.

-In 2000, Morris drove 6 races for Innovative Motorsports in the No. 30 Little Trees Chevrolet.
-In his six starts, he had a best starting position of 8th at South Boston and a best finish of 28th at South Boston, as well.
+In 2000, Morris drove six races for Innovative Motorsports in the No. 30 Little Trees Chevrolet.
+In his six starts, he had a best starting position of eighth at South Boston and a best finish of 28th at South Boston, as well.

 Morris did not have much success after that, and in 2001 raced his three last NASCAR races.
 He was 30th and 34th in two races for Jay Robinson Racing, with the better coming at Charlotte and then 40th in a race for Hensley Racing at Rockingham.
 He is often referred to as one of the greatest late model drivers to have existed, with the general consensus being that his name was what stopped him from breaking into the top levels of stock car racing.
 At the time, NASCAR's top series was sponsored by Winston, owned by R. J. Reynolds Tobacco Company, a competitor of Philip Morris International, which owns brands such as Marlboro.
 There was never evidence of any connection between the driver and the company.